-If you offer high end paid coaching, training, SAS (software as a service) or other professional services you can practice "guerrilla marketing," and really get hands on with your potential clients.
+If you offer high end paid coaching, training, SAAS (software as a service), or other professional services you can practice "guerrilla marketing" and really get hands on with your potential clients.

 This is an amazing lead magnet because it allows you to build rapport at the highest level.